theQRL/web3.js/docs/docs/guides/basics/sign_and_send_tx/wallet_of_eth_node.md

 import Web3 from 'web3';
 const web3 = new Web3(/* PROVIDER*/);

-// Second step: add an account to the Ethereum node and unlock it const account = {
+// Second step: add an account to the Zond node and unlock it const account = {
 	seed: '0xb45b02f408a0dd0996aab2b55a54f4ed7735f82b133c0786a9ff372ffaaf11bd',
 	address: '0xe4beef667408b99053dc147ed19592ada0d77f59',
 };

-// if you use ganache backend, use a private key with 0x await web3.eth.personal.importRawKey(account.seed);
-// if you use geth backend, use a private key without 0x await web3.eth.personal.importRawKey(account.seed.slice(2));

-// unlock account
+// TODO(rgeraldes24)
-await web3Personal.unlockAccount(account.address, 'anyPassword', 100000000);
 // Make sure the account has enough eth on balance to send the transaction

 // Third step: sign and send the transaction try {
-	const receipt = await web3.eth.sendTransaction({
+	const receipt = await web3.zond.sendTransaction({
 		from: account.address,
 		to: '0xe4beef667408b99053dc147ed19592ada0d77f59',
 		value: '0x1',